Here are my

 10. One more thing…

 Many attractions sell the famous Mozart balls and other marzipan chocolates as souvenirs.
-You can usually find the same chocolates in the supermarkets for a fraction of the price.
+You can usually find exactly the same chocolates in the supermarkets for a fraction of the price.

 (Photo credit: © Africa Studio / Fotolia)